banana palm fruiting in warm northern gardens

 Not Threatened

-A plant of the tropics.
-The banana was brought to New Zealand by early European settlers, planted in sheltered gardens in the warm north.
-Now it grows wild in old gardens, in waste places, in the corners of abandoned farms, a flash of green against the grey sky.
+Warmth defines its limits.
+The banana is a plant of the tropics.
+Early European settlers brought it to New Zealand.
+They planted it in sheltered gardens in the warm north.
+Now it grows wild in old gardens, waste places, and corners of abandoned farms.
+It is a flash of green against the grey sky.
 The banana is not a true tree.
-It is a giant herb, its pseudostem made of overlapping leaf bases, reaching up to eight metres in height.
-The leaves are huge, up to three metres long, bright green and easily torn by the wind.
-The flowers are the story – a massive purple bud that opens to reveal rows of tiny flowers.
-The fruit is the prize – the banana, yellow and sweet, curved and soft, the taste of the tropics.
-In New Zealand, bananas are grown in the north, in Northland and Auckland and the Bay of Plenty.
-They escape from cultivation, spreading by underground rhizomes, forming clumps in old gardens and waste places.
-These wild bananas are living history, a reminder of the settlers who planted them, the gardens they made.
+It is a giant herb.
+Its pseudostem is made of overlapping leaf bases.
+It reaches up to eight metres in height.
+The leaves are huge.
+They are up to three metres long.
+They are bright green and easily torn by the wind.
+The flowers are the story.
+A massive purple bud opens to reveal rows of tiny flowers.
+The fruit is the prize.
+The banana is yellow and sweet.
+It is curved and soft.
+It tastes of the tropics.
+Bananas are grown in the north of New Zealand.
+You find them in Northland, Auckland, and the Bay of Plenty.
+They escape from cultivation.
+They spread by underground rhizomes.
+They form clumps in old gardens and waste places.
+These wild bananas are living history.
+They remind us of the settlers who planted them and the gardens they made.
 The banana plant is short-lived.
-Each pseudostem fruits once, then dies.
-But new shoots rise from the rhizome, replacing the old, spreading across the garden.
-A banana clump might persist for decades, even after the house is gone, even after the garden is forgotten.
+Each pseudostem fruits once.
+Then it dies.
+But new shoots rise from the rhizome.
+They replace the old ones.
+They spread across the garden.
+A banana clump might persist for decades.
+It survives even after the house is gone.
+It survives even after the garden is forgotten.
 To see a banana plant in fruit is to see a piece of history.
-The settlers who planted it are gone, but the plant remains.
-It fruits every year, sends up new shoots, spreads across the waste place.
-It does not know that it is a stranger here.
-It just grows, and fruits, and feeds the birds.
-The banana is not a native.
+The settlers who planted it are gone.
+The plant remains.
+It fruits every year.
+It sends up new shoots.
+It spreads across the waste place.
+It does not know it is a stranger here.
+It just grows.
+It fruits.
+It feeds the birds.
+The banana is not native.
 It is not endemic.
-It is an immigrant, a settler, a plant that made a new home in a new land.
+It is an immigrant.
+It is a settler.
+It is a plant that made a new home in a new land.
 It has been here for two hundred years.
 It will be here as long as the north stays frost-free.